-- Offer 5 week-long subsidized summer training programs in the performing, visual and literary arts;
+- Offered 5 week-long subsidized summer training programs in the performing, visual and literary arts;

 - Offered 3 week-long Bibliodrama trainings for Christian clergy and seminarians at Wesley Theological Seminary in Washington, DC.

-- Published eight issues of “Living Text: The Journal of Contemporary Midrash,”
+- Published eight stimulating issues of “Living Text: The Journal of Contemporary Midrash,”

-- Hold the ground-breaking 1999 “The Future of Midrash: A Scholars and Artists Convocation,” which brought recognition to Contemporary Midrash as a multi-disciplinary field.
+- Held the ground-breaking 1999 “The Future of Midrash: A Scholars and Artists Convocation,” which brought recognition to Contemporary Midrash as a multi-disciplinary field.

-- Serve as a resource and referral service for individuals seeking information about Contemporary Midrash, and communities seeking artists-in-residence.
+- Served as a resource and referral service for individuals seeking information about Contemporary Midrash, and communities seeking artists-in-residence.

-In large part due to these visionary programs – and the many artists and scholars who contributed to them – “contemporary midrash” has become a widely-accepted term of art.
+In large part due to these visionary programs – and the many artists, scholars, and supporters who contributed to them – “contemporary midrash” has become a widely-accepted term of art.